Raising a Healthy Child Using Parental Support, Structure, and Control

 There are two types of control: behavioral control and psychological control.
-The former refers to attempts on the parent’s part to manage or control the child’s behavior, while the latter refers to attempts that affect the child’s emotional and psychological development.
+The former refers to attempts on the parent’s part to manage or control the child’s behavior, while the latter refers to efforts that affect the child’s emotional and psychological development.

-Behavioral control protects against exposure to health risk and injury during early childhood, especially for families living in unsafe home and neighborhood environments.
-This in turn proved crucial in raising a healthy child
+Behavioral control protects against exposure to health risk and injury during early childhood, especially for families living in unsafe homes and neighborhood environments.
+This, in turn, proved crucial in raising a healthy child.

 How do the concepts of parental structure, control, and support translate into practice?
 Below, I’ve outlined some helpful approaches.

 Proactivity is the opposite of reactivity, a trap many parents tend to fall into.
 Reactivity is a type of damage control behavior where parents react emotionally and often irrationally after a problem has occurred.

 Proactivity refers to being able to recognize and making an effort to accommodate the child’s needs for acceptance, safety, success, belonging, limits, recognition, and power without letting your own needs as a parent remain unfulfilled.